Post-Call & Mid-Call SMS

 Mid-Call SMS

 Mid-call SMS messages are sent during an active conversation when specific conditions are met.
-These are configured within a Use Case or Scenario in your script.
+These are configured within an Action or Scenario in your script.

 Use mid-call SMS when: